google/pathways-job/README.md

 ```

 ### Create instances of your solution
-You can apply the samples (examples) from the config/sample:
+You can apply the examples from the config/samples:

 ```sh
 kubectl apply -k config/samples/<example name>.yaml
 ```
 >**NOTE**: Refer to the examples showcasing PathwaysJob features.
-Ensure that the samples has default values to test it out.
+Ensure that the examples has default values to test it out.

 ### Delete the instances (CRs) from the cluster:**